Question: My parent transferred to me the title of his/her home. Do I need to report this transaction to the IRS?

 Generally, your parent must file a gift tax return (Form 709 (PDF)) if any of the following apply:

 - Your parent gave gifts to at least one person (other than his/her spouse) that are more than the annual exclusion for the year.
-For 2012, the annual exclusion was $13,000, for 2013, the annual exclusion is $14,000.
+For 2013, the annual exclusion was $14,000 and remains at $14,000 for 2014.

 - Your parent and his/her spouse are splitting a gift.